ncvgl/ncvgl.github.io/_posts/2025-08-03-gemini-cli-reverse-engineering.md

 I need to say though, comparing Cursor to gemini-cli is where I understood the importance of the 'product' side in AI.
 Both engines have the same level of performance and intelligence, but Cursor has already solved all the little things that can be annoying when coding with AI: applying changes, switching LLMs, tracking context length, scanning a directory… All those little frictions that show the limitations of human-agents interactions have been solved already with opinionated takes on features, which makes the experience so much smoother.
 That's the value in paying for Cursor.

-But onto gemini-cli, which is a very open-ended agent, allows you to build anything, but sometimes goes down the rabbit hole.
+But onto gemini-cli, a very open-ended agent that allows you to build anything, but sometimes goes down the rabbit hole.
 Is it something you could have built yourself easily ?
 Let's dig into it.

 # The Main Logic Flow